cbruiz/printhor/README.md

 # Help wanted
 If you are interested in this project and want to collaborate, you are welcome.
 A Discord server has been created for informal discussions.
-Otherwise, Github Issues and Pull Requests are preferred.
+Otherwise, GitHub Issues and Pull Requests are preferred.
 [![Discord Banner 4](https://discordapp.com/api/guilds/1169965662618259456/widget.png?style=banner4)](https://discord.gg/VSag6T4KS6)

 # Checkout